zero TV

 Subscriptions to online sites like Netflix, Hulu and Amazon eliminate the need for traditional viewing habits that require the viewer to follow network schedules and sit through commercials.
 The "zero TV crowd" refers to the specific demographic of people who have stopped paying for cable and satellite TV and instead stream on-demand shows onto their laptops or computers.

-Historical perspective: In 2013, The Wall Street Journal reported the U.S. now has 5 million “zero TV” households—up from 2 million in 2007.
+Historical perspective: In 2013, it was estimated the U.S. had 5 million “zero TV” households—up from 2 million in 2007.
+By 2024, streaming services accounted for 40.3% of TV usage in the US, a record high.